rajibbinalam/Laravel_Doc/QA/Laravel.md

 #### 3. what is Facades?
 #### 4. What is ShouldQuiue and Quiable in Quiue?
 What does these in backend (behind the scene)?
 #### 5. What's attribute in model?
+    ans: Laravel model attributes are basically representing the database fields for the given model.
+When data is retrieved from the database, it can be accessed through the model           as they were actual properties of the model instance: $model->database_column_name .
 #### 7. What's interface?
 Utilize and use.
     ans: A PHP interface defines a contract which a class must fulfill.
 #### 8. What is model binding and what it does?